lucasw-eng/cienasaos10ncc/README.md

  * get_flow_points()                        : Returns a list of flow points configured on the device
  * get_classifiers()                        : Returns a list of classifiers configured on the device
  * get_g8032_rings()                        : Returns a list of 8032 rings and ERP instances configured on the device and their current state
+ * get_ip_interfaces()                      : Returns a list of IP interfaces and their state from the device.
  * create_classifier()                      : Creates a classifier on the device
  * create_forwarding_domain()               : Creates a forwarding domain on the device
  * create_flow_point()                      : Creates a flow point on the device